-Though one common illness which you honestly can’t prevent except by not getting in the water at all is rashes.
-If you do end up swimming in lake Atitlan and get a rash I recommend going to a local pharmacy for treatment.
+One common illness that you honestly can’t prevent except by not getting in the water at all is rashes.
+If you do end up swimming Lake Atitlan and get a rash I recommend going to a local pharmacy for treatment.

 What Is Being Done To Fix It?

 So you can obviously see there are issues regarding pollution in Lake Atitlan and the algae blooms.

 Unfortunately, there is quite a divide between the local community holding onto its roots, and the often out-of-town people who are trying to fix the issues.
 The indigenous people here really value the lake, and it is pivotal to their culture.